-Empower is a 48-week project that aims to improve young people’s mental health using physical activity.
+Empower is a free 48-week project that aims to improve young people’s mental health using physical activity.
 Each session is 90 minutes in length and consists of 60 minutes of physical activity, typically in the form of a sport session such as dodgeball, football, basketball, badminton, or dance.
 Following the physical activity, we complete a 30-minute wellbeing workshop, which is a facilitated conversation between participants, Watford FC Community Sports and Education Trust Coaches and a NESSie psychotherapist.

 The project is split into three phases.
 Each phase scales down in contact time with participants, coinciding with psychotherapeutic approaches and NICE guidelines.

 The first 12 weeks is The Development Phase, which is the process of participants understanding and exploring their feelings, triggers, and ways that they can utilise coping strategies within their daily life.
 The development phase consists of 12 weeks of weekly sessions that are all 90 minutes in length.

 The second 12 weeks is The Maintenance Phase, which consists of how the individuals put these learning’s into their everyday practices.
 The maintenance phase consists of 12 weeks of fortnightly sessions, so in essence there will be six sessions over these 12 weeks, all 90 minutes in length inclusive of a weekly touch point with the project lead.